Integrating Dog School Lessons into Daily Routines

 Integrating dog school lessons into various environments helps ensure your dog can follow commands anywhere.
 Here are some tips:

-• Public Spaces: Bring your dog to cafes or shopping centres to practise commands in public settings.
+- Public Spaces: Bring your dog to cafes or shopping centres to practice commands in public settings.
 This helps your dog remain well-behaved in busy, social environments.

 Overcoming Challenges